Pedagogy: Critical pedagogy

+Critical pedagogy applies critical theory to pedagogy and asserts that educational practices are contested and shaped by history, that schools are not politically neutral spaces, and that teaching is political.
+Decisions regarding the curriculum, disciplinary practices, student testing, textbook selection, the language used by the teacher, and more can empower or disempower students.
+It asserts that educational practices favor some students over others and some practices harm all students.
+It also asserts that educational practices often favor some voices and perspectives while marginalizing or ignoring others.

 Academic degrees

 The academic degree Ped.
 D., Doctor of Pedagogy, is awarded honorarily by some US universities to distinguished teachers (in the US and UK, earned degrees within the instructive field are classified as an Ed.D., Doctor of Education, or a Ph.D., Doctor of Philosophy).
 The term is also used to denote an emphasis in education as a specialty in a field (for instance, a Doctor of Music degree in piano pedagogy).

-Pedagogues across the world
+Pedagogues around the world

 The education of pedagogues, and their role in society, varies greatly from culture to culture.